Amadou086/rocx-causal-graph/README.md

 </p>

-# RoCX — Causal Explanation for Graph Neural Networks
+# RoCX — Integrating Causality and Counterfactual Reasoning for Robust and Explainable Graph Neural Networks.

-**RoCX** is a causal explanation framework for molecular graphs that leverages **causal graph construction, intervention-based reasoning, and structural analysis** to provide interpretable explanations of molecular behavior.
+**RoCX** is a framework that combines **causality, counterfactual reasoning, and structural analysis** to produce robust and interpretable explanations for graph neural network predictions on a wide range of graph types.

 This repository accompanies the **RoCX Master’s Thesis** and includes:
 - Core causal graph construction logic